The House Exterior Interiors Plans Location Request a Viewing

 & Considered Space

-The interior palette unites rough with refined: original hand-hewn timber beams and columns on polished concrete floors; oak kitchen cabinetry with local stone countertops; a freestanding bath in the master en-suite; and a monumental fireplace in the double-height living room — all fully furnished and move-in ready.
+The interior palette unites rough with refined: original hand-hewn timber beams and columns on polished concrete floors; oak kitchen cabinetry with local stone countertops; a freestanding bath in the master en-suite; and a generous fireplace with a glass front that slides open for tending the fire — keeping the living room warm and inviting through the cooler months.
+Fully furnished and move-in ready.

 Specification